nfisher23/nickolasfisher.com/content/blog/Subscribing-to-Redis-Channels-with-Java-Spring-Boot-and-Lettuce.md

 The source code for what follows [can be found on Github](https://github.com/nfisher23/reactive-programming-webflux).

 Pub/Sub in redis allows a publisher to send things to subscribers without knowing who is actually subscribed.
-In a previous post, we covered [a simple unit test for publishing and subscribing to lettuce](https://nickolasfisher.com/blog/How-to-Publish-and-Subscribe-to-Redis-Using-Lettuce), but if you want to have a subscription initialized on application startup, and respond to events, we&#39;ll have to do a bit more, which I&#39;ll demonstrate here.
+In a previous post, we covered [a simple unit test for publishing and subscribing to lettuce](https://nickolasfisher.com/blog/How-to-Publish-and-Subscribe-to-Redis-Using-Lettuce), but if you want to have a subscription initialized on application startup, and respond to events, we'll have to do a bit more, which I'll demonstrate here.

 ### Subscribing on Application Startup